 Schools & Education in Cayman

-For the 2015-16 school calendar year, there were 2,456 students enrolled in government primary schools, 2,252 students enrolled in government secondary schools and 109 students enrolled in the Lighthouse School, the country’s school for special needs, with 16 teachers teaching them.
+In primary and secondary education there are 3,481 students in private schools, 2,425 in government primary schools, 2,231 in government secondary schools and 100 students enroled in the Lighthouse School, the country’s school for special needs, with 16 teachers teaching them.
 121 children are home schooled.

 HOW THE GRADE SYSTEM WORKS